-Lynn Gardner is the Acting Manager at Horizons Family Counseling.
+Lynn Gardner is the Manager at Horizons Family Counseling.
 She is also a Marriage and Family Therapist Intern.
 Lynn graduated from Californa State University, Hayward in 2004 with an emphasis in Marriage and Family Therapy.
 She also received a certificate in Child & Adolescent Therapy.
 She began in the Youth & Family Services Bureau, City of Hayward Police Department, working with individuals and families in crisis.
 She then moved to Fremont Youth & Family Services, part of the City of Fremont Human Services Department.
 This agency provides therapy for children and adolescents dealing with truancy, anger management and substance abuse issues at school sites.
 She knew this was the client population she wanted to serve.

 Before being hired in 2006 by Horizons, Lynn worked for two years at Aging Family Services.
 This organization provides adult therapy for residents of the City of Fremont.
 It provided experience in working with clients suffering from depression, grief, physical and cognitive disabilities and anxiety and personality disorders.
 Experience was gained in teaming with case managers, clinical supervisors and volunteer staff.
 The ability to train senior counselors was an essential part of this position.

-During Lynn's time at Horizons, she has presented and facilitiated workshops at local community outreach events.
+During Lynn's time at Horizons, she has presented and facilitated workshops at local community outreach events.
 Efforts were made to redesign and expand the Horizons website to include community and national resources for Tri-Valley residents, families, police officers, school personnel and community organizations.

 In 2000, Lynn was selected as a Mentor for 2000-2002 Mentee's in Mentium 100 Program.
 She was sought and selected to become an advisory board member to assist the O'Conner Hospital in assessing community based programs for annual funding; with special emphasis on serving underrepresented minority clients in the South Bay.
 Lynn also served as the Chairperson - Enterprise Accounts - North American African American Leadership Council.